jayo60013/wordle-solver-api/README.md

 ## Endpoints

-- `GET /all-words` - returns all the words in the offical wordle word list.
+- `GET /all-words` - returns all the words in the official wordle word list.

 - `POST /possible-words` - returns all possible words based on the constraints given by grey, yellow and green letters.

 ### Example Payload
 ```json
 {
   "incorrectLetters": [